Castles and country homes

 When did you officially open the department, and what are the keys of success in your field?

-Wolfgang: “The department has been open since the summer, for me there are 3 keys of success, you need good properties, for good prices and a bit of luck.
+Wolfgang: “The department has been open since the summer of 2017, for me there are 3 keys of success, you need good properties, for good prices and a bit of luck.
 I am delighted to work for E&V, I am not only the representative of the Castles & Manor department, I also represent Engel & Völkers France, which I greatly enjoy.”